EAL-IT-Technology/itt-guides/docs/_guides/Install_Vsrx_on_linux_via_vmware.md

 7. Find the file that has a ending om " .vmdk" and choose Open

 8. Click Finish and choose "keep Existing Format"

+9. From here it should work, but it is not booting